The Manifest Object Model

 Products

-A Product represents a fully deployed software package—what an organization ships to customers or runs internally.
-Each Product is made up of multiple Assets that contribute to its functionality.
+A Product represents the top-level software system your organization ships to customers or deploys internally.
+It is the thing an external stakeholder — a customer, regulator, or auditor — would recognize as a discrete offering.
+Each Product is made up of Sub-Products and Assets that contribute to its functionality.
 Products can be:

 - An enterprise software suite